A Tour of the Lives and Loves of the Art Collecting, Museum Founding Mark and Jan Hilbert

 I visited the Hilbert Museum when it opened early in 2016 and have been there many times since then.
 I have written nearly two dozen articles about the museum for a variety of Southern California publications, while often visiting with Mark and with his wife, Janet, also a Hilbert Museum co-founder.
 Here are a few of these articles: Treasures of California Scene Painting, California Scene Painting, A Tour Through the New Hilbert Museum

 As I discovered over several years, the story of the founding of the Hilbert Museum is inspiring and unique.
 A few years ago, I suggested to Mark that he and I, with Jan’s help, write a book to be called, Mark and Jan Hilbert: A Love Story.
 After several discussions, we began the process of interviewing and documenting the many fascinating details about the founding and evolution of the Hilbert Museum.
 The Hilberts also shared with me many enchanting stories about their lives and explorations of art museums and galleries in this country and abroad.
+Working on the book has been a labor of love.
+Along the way, we changed the name of the book to be, Mark and Jan Hilbert: The Love Story that Launched an Art Museum.

 Fletcher Martin, Bucolic, 1938, oil on canvas